-The Google Pixel Buds were introduced in October 2017 at a Made by Google launch event.
-They were immediately available for pre-order at this event and were initially met with negative reviews from consumers.
-With thorough updates, however, Google has addressed some of the pressing issues that initial reviewers had with the product, such as the bud’s inability to skip tracks through the touch function.
+Google introduced the Google Pixel Buds in October 2017 at a Made by Google launch event.
+They were immediately available for pre-order at this event, and the consumers initially give negative reviews about them.
+With thorough updates, Google has addressed some of the pressing issues that initial reviewers had with the product.

 The Pixel Buds are Google’s version of Apple’s Air Pods, but do they perform as well?
 Let’s take a closer look to see what the buds can offer users.

 Keep reading our in-depth Google Pixel Buds review to find out if it is worth the investment.

 -Google Assistant functionality

 -Long battery life